Table of Contents

 Typical values of coercivity

-The value of coercivity is not directly important for soft ferromagnets, because for them permeability is a typically a better figure of merit.
-However, there is an inverse relationship between the two quantities, because higher coercivity increases the width of the hysteresis loop and therefore reduces permeability and increases power loss.22)
+Coercivity is not a directly important parameter for soft ferromagnets as such, because for them permeability is typically a more pertinent figure of merit.
+However, there is an inverse relationship between the two quantities, because higher coercivity increases the width of the hysteresis loop and therefore reduces permeability and increases power loss.32)

-Typical coercivity of materials24)25) | ||
+Typical coercivity of materials | ||

 ---|---|---|

-Material | Coercivity HC (A/m) | Permeability μr (-) |
+Material 41)42) | Coercivity BHC (A/m) | Permeability μr (-) |

 magnetically soft | ||